 Document the scene as thoroughly as possible.
 Taking pictures immediately after the accident from every angle of both cars will provide evidence of how the accident occurred.
 If possible, take pictures of any signs such as stop signs and traffic lights to give the jury a better idea of how the accident occurred.

 Your attorney may choose to send out an investigator to the scene of the accident and can have an accident reconstruction expert examine the point of impact, skid marks, and debris left on the road to determine what happened.

-At Thompson Law, our attorneys have years of experience in handling cases with contested liability.
+At Thompson Law, our attorneys have years of experience in handling cases with contested liability for car accident disputes.
 We have a robust team of investigators who will help to gather evidence that can help support your version of how the accident occurred.
 The attorney will then work with medical experts and review the police reports.
-Sometimes the physical evidence will help to prove the testimonies true or false.
+Sometimes the physical evidence will help to prove the testimonies true or false in car accident disputes.

 Both drivers may be asked to offer testimony under oath at either a trial or deposition.
 During this process, the attorney will be able to ask the tough questions and dig a little deeper to uncover inconsistencies or untruths in the other driver’s testimony.

 Your attorney will negotiate with the insurance company.
 You want someone with years of experience to negotiate you are a fair offer.
 Thompson law has a number of former insurance adjusters on staff, so we are well prepared to handle the tricks insurance companies may use to try to lowball the settlement offer or attempt to deny payment altogether.
 Thompson Law looks forward to putting our vast experience to work for you in getting you the best outcome the law will allow in a contested liability case.